Top 8+ Best Road Bike Saddles: (May 2019)

 #1: Choose Your Seat According To The Position Of The Back

-For a sport comfort position (60 degrees) Sarah Nguyen recommend a medium saddle that will provide you with an alternative between rear comfort and too much pressure on the front of the seat.
+- For a sport comfort position (60 degrees): We recommend a medium saddle that will provide you with an alternative between rear comfort and too much pressure on the front of the seat.

-For a sport position (30 degrees) Just Not Sports recommend a narrow saddle with a thinner beak to avoid pressure on the perineum.
+- For a sports position (30 degrees): Just Not Sports recommend a narrow saddle with a thinner beak to avoid pressure on the perineum.

 #2: Large Saddle or Narrow Seat: What is The Difference?